dunxen/bolts/03-transactions.md

 ### Calculating Fees for Collaborative Transactions

-For transactions constructed using the [interactive protocol](02-peer-protocol.md#interactive-transaction-construction), fees are paid by each party to the transaction, at `feerate` determined during the initiation, with the initiator covering the fees for the common transaction fields.
+For transactions constructed using the [interactive protocol](02-peer-protocol.md#interactive-transaction-construction), fees are paid by each party to the transaction, at a `feerate` determined during the initiation, with the initiator covering the fees for the common transaction fields.

 ## Dust Limits